F5Networks/f5-telemetry-streaming/docs/userguide/quick-start.rst

    - For complete instructions see :ref:`installgui-ref` or :ref:`installcurl-ref`.

 #.
-Be sure to see the known issues on GitHub (https://github.com/F5Networks/f5-telemetry/issues)  and :doc:`tips-warnings` pages to review any known issues and other important information before you attempt to use Telemetry Services.
+Be sure to see the known issues on GitHub (https://github.com/DevCentral/f5-telemetry/issues)  and :doc:`tips-warnings` pages to review any known issues and other important information before you attempt to use Telemetry Services.

 #.
 Provide authorization (basic auth) to the BIG-IP system:

    - If using a RESTful API client like Postman, in the :guilabel:`Authorization` tab, type the user name and password for a BIG-IP user account with Administrator permissions.
    - If using cURL, see :ref:`installcurl-ref`.

 #.
-Using a RESTful API client like Postman, POST an open and
+Using a RESTful API client like Postman, GET an open and
-   closed bracket (**{}**) to the URI ``https://{{host}}/mgmt/shared/telemetry/declare`` to ensure Telemetry Services is running properly.
+   closed bracket (**{}**) to the URI ``https://{{host}}/mgmt/shared/telemetry/info`` to ensure Telemetry Services is running properly.

-#.
-Verify that the post was successful by opening the SSH session.

 #.
 Copy one of the :ref:`examples` which best matches the configuration you want
    to use.
 Alternatively, you can use the simple "Hello World" example below,